-Content downloads include the white papers, free reports and other assets I just mentioned.
+Content downloads include the white papers, free reports and other assets.
 Website access is a different thing.
 Ascend2 defines it as “requiring registration to gain access to private or restricted areas within a website”.
 Because we’re focused on opt-in forms for this post, we’ll lean a bit more toward content downloads, but both of these tactics share a larger strategy: Get the address in exchange for extra-good content, a key practice used in matching your B2B content with your sales funnel.

 That’s the best way to boost the conversion rate for your opt-in forms.
 Offer unusually good content.
 For an example, you want to do this:

 Because we’re in B2B, many of us are going to want more information than just the name.
-This is when email opt-in practices and lead generation fuse together… for the most email opt-ins, we’d want to keep the opt-in form as short as possible.
-But if you're hungry for leads and want to give your sales team good quality leads, you'll want to use an opt-in form that looks more like this:
+This is when email opt-in practices and lead generation fuse together… for the most email opt-ins, you want to keep the form in email as short as possible.
+But if you’re hungry for leads and want to give your sales team good quality leads, you’ll want to use an opt-in form that looks more like this:

 How you choose to resolve this completely depends on what your business goals are.
 Maybe you just want to build your list super-fast, and so you’ll take just the email address and worry about getting more information later.
 Or maybe you’ll want to get even more information that the long form above asks for.

-Whatever you decide to do, Pinpointe makes adding the fields pretty easy.
+Whatever you decide to do, Pinpointe makes adding an opt-in form to your website pretty easy.
 Just log into your account and then click on the “Forms” link in the upper right-hand corner of the screen.
 Click “Create a website form” and you’ll see something like this:

 To add fields to your opt-in form in addition to the required email address, just check the checkboxes in the “* Contact Lists/Custom Fields” panel (where the arrow points to).
 You can add fields like first name, last name, zip code and more.
 You can also add a select to the opt-in form so people can choose different lists.
 So if you had, say, a B2C version of your emails, and a B2B version of your emails, you could add that option to your opt-in form.

-For this example, I kept my opt-in form pretty simple.
-I added first and last name in addition to the email field.
+For this example, we’ll keep the opt-in form pretty simple.
+We added first and last name in addition to the email field.

-If I click the orange “Preview Form” button, I see this:
+Click the orange “Preview Form” button to see the form, like this:

 Looks good.
-I’ll go back to the form edit page and click “Next”.
+We’ll go back to the form edit page and click “Next”.

-Now I see the page where I can define what I want people to see after they’ve filled out the opt-in form.
-That includes the first confirmation message on the screen, then the confirmation email (I’m using double opt-in, of course) and then the final confirmation email.
+Now you’ll see the page where you can define what you want people to see after they’ve filled out the opt-in form.
+That includes the first confirmation message on the screen, then the confirmation email (We suggest using double opt-in, of course) and then the final confirmation email.